Apollo 9: First through fifth days (March 3–7)

 On March 7, the fifth day, came "the key event of the entire mission: the separation and rendezvous of the lunar module and the command module".
 The lunar module lacked the capability to return the astronauts to Earth; this was the first time space travelers had flown in a vehicle that could not take them home.
 McDivitt and Schweickart entered the LM early, having obtained permission to do so without wearing their helmets and gloves, making it easier to set up the LM.
 When Scott in Gumdrop pushed the button to release the LM, it initially hung on the latches at the end of the docking probe, but he hit the button again and Spider was released.
 After spending about 45 minutes near Gumdrop, Spider went into a slightly higher orbit, meaning that over time, the two craft would separate, with Gumdrop ahead.
 Over the next hours, McDivitt fired the LM's descent engine at several throttle settings; by the end of the day the LM was thoroughly test-flown.
-At a distance of 185 km, Spider fired to lower its orbit and thus begin to catch up with Gumdrop, a process that would take over two hours, and the descent stage was jettisoned.
+At a distance of 185 km, Spider fired to lower its orbit and thus began to catch up with Gumdrop, a process that took over two hours, and the descent stage was jettisoned.

 The approach and rendezvous were conducted as near as possible to what was planned for the lunar missions.
 To demonstrate that rendezvous could be performed by either craft, Spider was the active party during the maneuver.
 McDivitt brought Spider close to Gumdrop, then maneuvered the LM to show each side to Scott, allowing him to inspect for any damage.
 Then, McDivitt docked the craft.
 Due to glare from the Sun, he had trouble doing this and Scott guided him in.
 During the later missions, the job of docking the two spacecraft in lunar orbit would fall to the command module pilot.
-After McDivitt and Schweickart returned to Gumdrop, Spider was jettisoned, its engine fired to fuel depletion remotely by Mission Control as part of further testing of the engine, simulating an ascent stage's climb from the lunar surface.
+After McDivitt and Schweickart returned to Gumdrop, Spider was jettisoned, its engine fired remotely to fuel depletion by Mission Control as part of further testing of the engine, simulating an ascent stage's climb from the lunar surface.
 This raised Spider to an orbit with apogee of over 3700 nmi.
 The only major lunar module system not fully tested was the landing radar, as this could not be done in Earth orbit.